quasarframework/quasar/ui/test/cypress/README.md

 # run tests in watch mode with visual feedback one component at a time
 # use when developing
 yarn test:component
+# build the package to be able to run the tests
+yarn test:build
 # execute all tests without visual feedback
 # run it locally before pushing the branch and creating a PR
 yarn test:component:run
-# execute all tests without visual feedback and record the results in the Cypress dashboard
-# won't work if run locally, reserved for GitHub Actions CI
+# run the build script, then run the tests
 yarn test:component:ci
 ```